 “Everyone can open up a bag, and you know, that’s okay.
 But we really cherish our “Do It Yourself” mentality to food.
 From our ginger chips to our tomato ketchup – we control all of the ingredients and the taste of everything we serve.
 Sometimes, I do have to tell my staff not to overdo it, haha.
 There are instances when it makes more sense to go with pre-made ingredients, yes.”

 Truth time.
-What’s your favourite “flopped” dish?
+What’s your favorite “flopped” dish?

 “That has to be my “Leberwurst” that was on the menu here at WERFT for a while.
-You see, it’s not regular “Leberwurst” but actually it’s a chicken liver parfait that has been marinated with port wine.
+You see, it’s not regular “Leberwurst” but actually, it’s a chicken liver parfait that has been marinated with port wine.
 And then we put some home-pickled shiitake mushrooms on the side.”

 Oh my, that sounds delicious.

 “And it really is!
 But Germans are a bit difficult.
 They see “Leberwurst” and either they find it boring and don’t order it, or they expect it to be the “Leberwurst” that they know.
 And it’s not, haha!”